WebSocket Communication Protocol

 Establishing WebSocket Connection

-- When the device needs to start a voice session (e.g., user wake-up, manual button trigger), calls
+- When the device needs to start a voice session (e.g., user wake-up, manual button trigger, etc.), it calls

 OpenAudioChannel()

-:- Gets WebSocket URL from compilation configuration (
+:- Gets the WebSocket URL from build configuration (

 CONFIG_WEBSOCKET_URL